Oboark/cellular-automata-implementations/README.md

-# game-of-life-implementations
+# Various Cellular Automata
-Implementations of Conway's Game of Life by Oboark
+Implementations of various cellular automata in various languages by Oboark